Establishing The Challenge

 - Who do you see as competition & what are you doing to differentiate yourself from the pack?

-- Is company branding already established, and if not, what sort of message are you looking to communicate?
+- Is company branding already established, and if not, what is the mission you are looking to communicate?

-The answers to questions like these are essential to writing pointed user surveys and researching for a competitive analysis.
+The answers to questions like these are essential when writing research scripts or conducting a competitive analysis.

 Approach & Research